xoreos/octopress/source/_posts/2014-11-29-not-thanksgiving.markdown

 As you can see, this is quite a list.
 And that's only half of the story.
 Leading to what (or, more precisely, *who*) I am thankful for, there's been contributions by several incredible people:

 * I am thankful to [ImperatorPrime](https://github.com/ImperatorPrime), for wrangling the [Travis CI](https://travis-ci.org/xoreos/xoreos) integration.
-This also helped me in setting up a more comfortable, semi-automatic [Coverity Scan](https://scan.coverity.com/projects/544) integration
+This also helped me in setting up a more comfortable, semi-automatic [Coverity Scan](https://scan.coverity.com/projects/544) integration.
-* I am thankful to [Supermanu](https://github.com/Supermanu), for improving on the Neverwinter Nights GUI code and for continuing to implement the Neverwinter Nights character generator
+* I am thankful to [Supermanu](https://github.com/Supermanu), for improving on the Neverwinter Nights GUI code and for continuing to implement the Neverwinter Nights character generator.
 * I am thankful to [mirv](https://github.com/mirv-sillyfish), for starting to tackle the monumental task of rewriting the graphics subsystem.
-I'm looking forward to seeing this evolve, so that we can finally put my naive OpenGL code out of its misery
+I'm looking forward to seeing this evolve, so that we can finally put my naive OpenGL code out of its misery.
-* I am thankful to [clone2727](http://clone2727.blogspot.com/), for all his insights and advice over the years, for always having an open ear for my complaints and rants
+* I am thankful to [clone2727](http://clone2727.blogspot.com/), for all his insights and advice over the years, for always having an open ear for my complaints and rants.
 * I am thankful to all the other people providing me with help, with tips, bug reports, bug fixes, file format information, existing modding tools, Aurora engine knowledge, complaints, offers to contribute, etc., etc., etc.

 There, this is what's happened in the last 7 month since the last blog post; this is the current state of the project.
 Looking forward, here's hoping that we all continue to find time to work on xoreos, that maybe more people will join us and that together, we can make this project bloom into something wonderful.